 - Get the information of any other driver.
 If your vehicle accident involves another automobile, be sure to get contact information from the other driver if possible.
 You might even choose to get a photograph of their license and insurance cards if they agree to this.
 You should also get contact information from anyone who may have witnessed the accident and is willing to tell what they saw.

 - Remain at the scene.
 You should never leave the scene of an automobile or pedestrian accident until a police officer has released you to do so.
 It is also advisable to be thoroughly checked by ambulance services before leaving the scene.

 What to Do After Leaving the Scene

-Many car accident victims do not know what to do after they have left the scene after they have been involved in a car wreck.
-You may have some of the issues mentioned earlier, such as mounting medical bills, lost time from work or school, loss of transportation, or even a death and funeral expenses.
+Many car accident victims do not know what to do after they have left the scene after being involved in a car wreck.
+You may have some of the issues mentioned earlier, such as mounting medical bills, lost time from work or school, loss of transportation, or even death and funeral expenses.
 Where can you turn for help?
-A car accident lawyer can advise you on how to proceed to receive compensation if you are having to deal with personal injury or property damage from an auto accident that was not your fault.
+A car accident lawyer can advise you on how to proceed to receive compensation if you have to deal with personal injury or property damage from an auto accident that was not your fault.
 Here are a few steps to take after you have left the scene of an accident: